byuphamerator/phamerator-dev/README.md

 prompt, run these commands to create a new database and grant access to a user for Phamerator:

-mysql> CREATE DATABASE <database>;
+mysql> CREATE DATABASE $database$;
 mysql> GRANT SELECT, DROP, DELETE, INSERT, CREATE, LOCK TABLES, UPDATE on
-<database>.* to <username> IDENTIFIED BY “<password>”;
+$database$.* to $username$ IDENTIFIED BY “$password$”;
 mysql> FLUSH PRIVILEGES;

-Replace <database> with the name of your new database, <username> with the name of your new user, and <password> with the password for your new user.
+Replace $database$ with the name of your new database, $username$ with the name of your new user, and $password$ with the password for your new user.
-<database> should be the same in both commands.
-If no errors result, we can
-exit the command prompt:
+$database$ should be the same in both commands.
+If no errors result, we can exit the command prompt:

 mysql> quit

 To finish our database installation, we need to dump the database schema into our new database.
-The schema for Phamerator is included with the Phamerator files, in <phamerator-repo>/phamerator/sql/db_schema.sql, where
+The schema for Phamerator is included with the Phamerator files, in $phamerator-repo$/phamerator/sql/db_schema.sql, where
-<phamerator-repo> is the name of the folder that you downloaded the Phamerator
-development snapshot repository.
+$phamerator-repo$ is the name of the folder that you downloaded the Phamerator development snapshot repository.
 In order to install the schema, run this command on the command prompt:

-mysql -u root -p <database> < <phamerator-repo>/phamerator/sql/db_schema.sql
+mysql -u root -p $database$ < $phamerator-repo$/phamerator/sql/db_schema.sql

-<database> is the name of the database you created earlier, and
+$database$ is the name of the database you created earlier, and
-<phamerator-repo> is the name of the Phamerator repository directory, as
+$phamerator-repo$ is the name of the Phamerator repository directory, as before.
-before.
 Note the “<” character, pointing at your database name.
 You will be prompted for your root database password.
 If there is no error, your database installation is complete!